GeekInTheNorth/GeekInTheNorth.github.io/_posts/2023-11-11-first-ceroc-freestyle-as-a-dj.md

 Published: 11th November 2023

-Recently my local Ceroc franchise (Ceroc Yorkshire) expanded to include new venues and to add more freestyle nights.
+Recently my local Ceroc franchise ([Ceroc Yorkshire](https://www.facebook.com/CerocYorkshire)) expanded to include new venues and to add more freestyle nights.
 As a result they started looking for new DJs.
 I expressed an interest in learning how to DJ, but I wasn't comfortable committing to a regular weekly slot.
 The reason being that I have a demanding regular job and didn't want to turn my hobby into a second job.

-My first freestyle night as a DJ was a 70s theme night at my regular venue (Ceroc Yorkshire at the Tadcaster Riley-Smith Hall).
-To date I had DJ'd for two Ceroc class nights at the Ceroc Yorkshire St. Chads venue, but a class night is very different to a freestyle.
+My first freestyle night as a DJ was a 70s theme night at my regular venue ([Ceroc Yorkshire at the Tadcaster Riley-Smith Hall](https://www.facebook.com/groups/300424136820710)).
+To date I had DJ'd for two Ceroc class nights at the [Ceroc Yorkshire St. Chads](https://www.facebook.com/groups/358893437550145) venue, but a class night is very different to a freestyle.
 To prepare for this I dropped into CEX in Leeds and started looking for pre-loved 70s compilation CDs, Caroline managed to find 2 such 1 disk compilations for me, both priced at £1 each.
-We then dropped by HMV and took advantage of their deals on compilation albums and picked up another 3 disk 70s compilation and picked up a mixed pop 3 disk compilation.
-It took a long time to add these disks to iTunes and then to listen to every track to assess them for whether they would be dancable.
-Still feeling like I had some gaps, I started looking through our own previously purchased albums and added those to iTunes so I could assess them.
+We then dropped by HMV and took advantage of their deals on compilation albums and picked up another 3 disk 70s compilation and a mixed pop 3 disk compilation.
+It took a long time to add all this music to iTunes and then to listen to every track to assess them for whether they would be dancable.
+Still feeling like I had some gaps, I started looking through our own previously purchased albums and added those to iTunes as well.
 Finally I cherry picked some songs I know I like to dance to and purchased them directly from iTunes.
 As a result I was able to add a lot of tracks to my Ceroc playlists.

 As the big night loomed, I was playing all of my candidate tracks repeatidly.
 I had one play list set up as a "testing" playlist and would only move tracks from this playlist into a Ceroc playlist if I felt they were good enough to dance to.
-In some cases I had to adjust some songs, in certain cases the intro or outro of a track was undanceable and I used a tool called Audacity to trim those down.
+In some cases I had to adjust some songs, in certain cases the intro or outro of a track was undanceable and I used a tool called [Audacity](https://www.audacityteam.org/) to trim those down.

 ## On The Night